igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 counter is decremented every time a packet with L=1 is sent.

 The value of the Unreported Loss counter is incremented for every packet that the protocol declares lost, using QUIC's existing loss detection machinery.
+If the implementation is able to rescind the loss determination later, a positive Unreported Loss counter MAY be decremented due to the rescission, but it SHOULD NOT become negative.

 This loss signaling is similar to loss signaling in {{?RFC7713}}, except the Loss Event bit is reporting the exact number of lost packets, whereas Echo Loss bit in {{?RFC7713}} is reporting an approximate number of lost bytes.

 Observation points can estimate the end-to-end loss, as determined by the upstream endpoint's loss detection machinery, by counting packets in this